FLY GIBRALTAR, CROSS INTO SPAIN

 Birds of prey are again the stars, with a sizeable resident population of Griffon Vultures plus good chances of Bonelli’s and Golden Eagles, Goshawk and Common Buzzard, while Hobbies and Short-toed Snake Eagles drift lazily through on passage.
 In comparison to them, the Crag Martins that swirl about the towering limestone bluffs appear minuscule as we check the steady stream of southbound hirundines for scarcer species such as Red-rumped Swallow and the high-flying Alpine Swift.

 Firecrest, Short-toed Treecreeper, Crested Tit and Hawfinch are among resident woodland species to look for, while the open slopes afford wonderful panoramic views as we scan for Woodlark, Black Redstart and Cirl Bunting.
 Add the prospect of Thekla Lark, Blue Rock Thrush and any number of migrants that could be present at this time of year and we are assured of an exciting few days!
-Fernando’s intimate knowledge of ‘his own backyard’ should pay dividends in our quest for the localised Black-winged Kite and we might be lucky to find two essentially African species that have established a toe-hold in southern Iberia: White-rumped and Little Swifts.
+Fernando’s intimate knowledge of ‘his own backyard’ should also pay dividends in our quest for the localised Black-winged Kite.

 A little to the northwest of Tarifa lies the flat plain of La Janda.
 Once a vast, seasonally flooded lagoon where Common Cranes and other wetland birds bred in abundance, the area nowadays lies mostly under agriculture.
 Nonetheless, it is still an important habitat for birds, with the broad sweep of fields criss-crossed a network of canals and reedy dykes harbouring a fine array of species.
 Glossy Ibis, White Stork, Southern Grey Shrike and Calandra Lark are likely, as migrating Marsh and Montagu’s Harriers sail lazily across the fields.
 We have occasionally seen the rare Spanish Imperial Eagle hunting here.